 Aldgate benefits from being within walking distance of some of London’s most notorious landmarks and attractions.
 Just a few blocks from one of the most picturesque parts of the Thames, anyone staying in Aldgate will find they can easily reach all the attractions of Tower Hill, or alternatively make a short trip over to Canary Wharf to enjoy some high-end dining and attractions.
 It’s also a great place from which to take river taxis to some of London’s most popular tourist attractions.

 Aldgate is a key location for London’s insurance industry, as well as being within the same borough as Canary Wharf.
 This means that Aldgate is inevitably well practised in welcoming large numbers of business travellers every week, which is reflected in the neighbourhood's abundance of cafes, bars, and eateries - many of which cater specifically towards a business clientele.

 What are the best things to do in Aldgate?

 Aldgate is particularly noteworthy for its abundance of historic sites.
-Those with an interest in London’s past will find they can explore Roman and medieval relics charting the development of the city from ancient stronghold to modern metropolis.
-Aldgate was also the location of some of the crimes of the infamous Jack the Ripper - which still draw fascination with 21st-century visitors to the neighbourhood, looking to retrace the footsteps of the notorious killer.
+Those with an interest in London’s past will find they can explore Roman and medieval relics charting the development of the city from an ancient stronghold to a modern metropolis.
+Aldgate was also the location of some of the crimes of the infamous Jack the Ripper - which still draws fascination with 21st-century visitors to the neighbourhood, looking to retrace the footsteps of the notorious killer.
 Aldgate’s multiculturalism also makes it a fantastic place to dine out and enjoy different flavours.